sonic-net/SONiC/doc/LoM/LocalMitigation.md

 As name signifies the global runtime settings, like ports the internal service listens to, running mode as Prod/Debug, ...

 ### Procs.conf
 The set of plugin manager instances to run with unique runtime ID for each.
 Associate a set of plugins against runtime-ID to indicate the set of plugins an instance need to load & manage.
-Each plugin is referreby name, version and optionally path if not statically integrated.
-When adding/updating a plugin, upon copying the new plugin binary, update this conf to trigger Plugin Manager to load the new/updated binary.
+Each plugin is referred by name, version and optionally path if not statically integrated.
+When adding/updating a plugin, upon copying the new plugin binary, update this conf with new version to trigger Plugin Manager to load the new/updated binary.

 ### bindings.conf
 An detection action is linked to its mitigation actions with preceding safety checks as ordered set of actions.
 This is called sequence binding.
 This binding is provided here with plugin/action names in ordered list.
 A detection with no mitgation may have no sequence, but just one action with no followups.